Overview

 Select the Learning Points file from the dropdown.
 If only one file exists, it is used automatically and this option will not be available.

-(Optional) To upload a new Learning Points file within the DORA interface, click Upload Learning Points at the bottom of the dropdown.
-Note that it can take several minutes to process before it appears in the list.
+(Optional) To upload a new Learning Points file within the DORA interface, click Manage Learning Points at the bottom of the dropdown.
+Note that it can take up to 15 minutes to process before it appears in the list.
+Learn how to format, upload, and manage your Learning Points file.

 Select Elevation Field